It’s very unlikely that you may not have heard about Cloud Computing.

 - Scalable: resources can be increased and reduced on-demand

 - Reliable: High availability model, no single point of failure

 - Cost-efficient: you pay only for what you use.

 - Shared resources: Not a reliable privacy

 - Security: it cannot be used for private and sensitive information

 Private Cloud – As the name says, Private Cloud has all resources dedicated to your application.
-It can be either from cloud service provider or your company data center.
+It can be either from a cloud service provider or your company’s data center.